 Citrix XenApp 7.x on Windows Server 2012 or 2012 R2 – Setting File Type or Application Associations

-One of the nice things about being a consultant is that on every project you run into something you have never seen before or asked to do something no one else has asked you to do before.
+One of the nice things about being a consultant is that on every project, you run into something you had never seen before or asked to do something no one else has asked you to do before.
 As a consultant, I am always learning new things or a new way of doing something I have been doing for years.
 Recently I was asked to help finish up a XenApp 7.6 deployment running on Windows Server 2012 and Server 2012 R2.
 One of the problems I was tasked to resolve was that some application associations were not working.
 One specific example was that embedded links in emails, when Ctrl+Clicked, would not open in the default browser.
 Here is how I solved that issue.

-This is the solution Jarian pointed me to – Windows 8: Associate a file Type or protocol with a specific app using GPO
+This is the solution Jarian pointed me to – Windows 8: Associate a file Type or protocol with a specific app using GPO.

 I found these parts of the article interesting:

 In Pre-Win 8, apps could set the default handler for a file type/protocol by manipulating the registry, this means you could easily have a script or a group policy manipulating the registry.

 However In Win 8, the registry changes are verified by a hash (unique per user and app) that detects tampering by apps.
 In the absence of a valid hash, we ignore the default in the registry.

 Microsoft have introduced a new GP mechanism for declaring these defaults in Win 8 to accommodate this type of scenario.

 That TechNet blog pointed to another TechNet article on using Dism.